kyma-incubator/compass/docs/architecture/labeling.md

 ## Proposed solution

-### 10 Commandments
+1. Application or Runtime can be tagged with label that consist of **key** and **value**.
-1. Every Label is validated against JSON schema.
+1. Label can have related LabelDefinition when user can define JSON schema for validation of values.
 Thanks to that our API is extremely simple and we can treat every label in the same way.
 Even UI developers can benefit from it, because there are libraries that render proper JS component on the JSON schema basis.
 See [this library](https://github.com/json-editor/json-editor).

 2. For given Label you can provide only one value.
 Still value can be JSON array, depending on LabelDefintions schema.
-3. LabelDefinition is optional, but it will be created automatically if user uses a new label.
+3. LabelDefinition is optional, but it will be created automatically if user uses add a label for which LabelDefinition does not exist.

 ### API Changes